russelldb/bigsets/doc/bigsets-design.md

 cost with sets today is reading and deserialising in order to add/remove an element.
 This leads to the approach to always write, and handle resolution at read time.
-Eventually we will have to remove superceded writes and tombstones, or the disk could be full for a set with only two active elements!
+Eventually we will have to remove superseded writes and tombstones, or the disk could be full for a set with only two active elements!
 Compaction is the method.
 Unlike early tombstoning CRDTs as described in the
 [comprehensive paper](https://hal.inria.fr/inria-00555588/en/) there
-is no coordiation required for garbage collection/tombstone removal.
-Each vnode has the causal information it needs to remove superceded writes and tombstones unilaterally.
+is no coordination required for garbage collection/tombstone removal.
+Each vnode has the causal information it needs to remove superseded writes and tombstones unilaterally.

-My initial hope was to implement this logic in the leveldb compation code, but I think I confused the logical structure of level with the actual structure, and this compaction algorithm runs on the logically ordered set of keys for a set.
+My initial hope was to implement this logic in the leveldb compaction code, but I think I confused the logical structure of level with the actual structure, and this compaction algorithm runs on the logically ordered set of keys for a set.
 In the worst case we can use reads (see